Rib

 .

-However, if you are using Rib through worker-gateway, then these values are available in the context of the Rib evaluator.
-Currently, in golem,
+If Rib script is evaluated in the context of a http request, these values are available in the context of the Rib evaluator.

 request.body